eduardochiaro/eduardochiaro/README.md

 I'm Eduardo, a  coffee driven Software Developer based in Washington State.

-I enjoy writing applications in PHP, Swift, Node.js, Angular and Javascript.
+I enjoy writing applications in PHP, Swift, Node.js, React and Javascript.
 I also like working on databases, make servers do stuff, working on scalability, performance, user experiences and desktop/mobile design.